Expecting Gatsby, bathtub gin and flappers.

 Hans Christian Andersen was born on this day, April 2, 1805 in Odense, Denmark.
 His own life story is a classic rags to riches that could have been one of his fairy tales.

 His father, also named Hans, was a struggling tradesman and his mother Anne Marie a washerwoman.
 Hans Sr. died in 1816.
 Two years later Anne Marie remarried.
-It was then decided that Hans Jr. should no longer remain in the house.
+It was then decided, for some odd reason, that Hans Jr. should no longer be allowed to live in the house.
 At the tender age of eleven, Hans was sent away to a boarding school.
 (Evil stepfather, banishment.
 Do you see a pattern here?)
 Although the family was poor, Hans was somehow allowed to study and receive a good education.
 (Fairy godmother perhaps?)

 At boarding school, the boy was expected to fend for himself and he earned money as a tailor’s apprentice.
 He showed a natural talent for singing and at age fourteen, he was accepted into the Royal Danish Theater.
-However, as luck would have it, Hans hit puberty that year, experienced the voice change, and could no longer sing the soprano part he has been assigned.
+However, as luck would have it, Hans hit puberty that year, experienced the voice change, and could no longer sing the soprano part he had been assigned.
 But all was not lost — Jonas Colins, the theater director, saw something special in Hans and made arrangements that he could attend prestigious school in Elsinore.
-(Another fairy godmother?)
+(Fairy godfather?)